videojs/videojs-vr/README.md

     <script src="./dist/videocloud.vr.js"></script>

 Host all video content on a HTTP Server that supports byte range requests if you want the seek bar to work (e.g. Apache).

+### Projections
+- 360
+- 360_LR
+- 360_TB
+- CUBE
+- AUTO - will attempt to retrieve metadata from VideoCloud Video, and if present will start plugin otherwise defaults to NONE
+- NONE - plugin doesnt run and renders the video flat

 ## Oculus Rift and HTC Vive Support
 This plugin leverages the [webvr-boilerplate](https://github.com/borismus/webvr-boilerplate) project (which in turn uses [webvr-polyfill](https://github.com/borismus/webvr-polyfill) and [three.js](https://github.com/mrdoob/three.js)) to create a 'responsive VR' experience across multiple devices.